rzmv/pig-wolf-game/levels/README.txt

 consequently on the cells, with common side.
 At the end press key 'q', there will be a message "wolf created".

+If you want to bind a button and a door, create first button, then door.
+If all right, you see a message "door binded with button"

 When you are playing in Level-editor, to return to initial state press the key 'i'.
 You can stay at place by pressing 'z'.